buckethead1986/Dodger/README.md

 # Dodger
-Side scroller, dodge the red, collect the green
+Top down scroller, dodge the red, collect the green